 What at first looked like an impossible dilemma eventually turned into an elegant implementation of an authorization mechanism that we call “embargoed assets.”

-We announced embargoed assets today at Blueprints, the Contentful customer conference, and the feature is now available to our enterprise customers.
+We announced embargoed assets today at Blueprints, the Contentful customer conference, and the feature is now available to our premium plan customers.

 Using signed URLs to restrict access to assets